 If you are joining a funded project at Sussex, you will already have a supervisor allocated to you.

 You can either ask a member of our faculty to be your supervisor if you think they have the expertise to support you or we will match you with a supervisor during the assessment of your application.
 If you ask to be supervised by a particular member of faculty, this will be considered but not all such requests can be accommodated.

 Apply to Sussex

-You can apply for up to three postgraduate programmes.
-If you apply for more than one degree, you must submit a research proposal specific to each area of study you apply for.
+You can apply for up to three postgraduate courses.
+If you are applying for more than one degree, you must submit a research proposal/statement specific to each area of study you apply for.

 You must submit the following documents when you apply:

 - research proposal/research statement